Getsafe, the German insurtech, brings its contents insurance app to UK – TechCrunch

 Pitching itself as a digital insurer aimed at millennials — and one of the fastest growing digital insurance apps in Germany — Getsafe’s flagship product offers flexible home contents insurance, along with other “modules,” such as personal possessions cover (which insures possessions out of home) and accidental damage cover.
 The idea is that you build and only pay for the exact cover you need.

 Earlier this week, I took the Getsafe on-boarding process for a spin and signed up for basic home contents insurance.
-The process was just about as painless as it could be and within just a few minutes I had cover for less than £5 per month, which felt very competitive.
+The process was just about as painless as it could be, and within just a few minutes I had cover for less than £5 per month, which felt very competitive.

 Of course, the startup isn’t without digital competitors here in the U.K. — Brolly Contents is one, for example — and the proof of any insurance product is when you need to make a claim.
-To do this, Getsafe has developed a claims chatbot called Carla, who is available 24 hours a day to answer questions and report claims.
+To do this, Getsafe has developed a claims chatbot called Carla, which is available 24 hours a day to answer questions and report claims.
 Let’s hope I never have to chat to Carla.

 Getsafe CEO and founder Christian Wiens says the U.K. is an attractive market (despite Brexit) because consumers are used to buying financial products digitally.
-He cites the U.K. being by far the largest market in Europe for e-commerce, noting that mobile payments are also standard here and “neo-banks” such as Monzo, Revolut, Starling and N26 are well-established.
+He cites the U.K. being by far the largest market in Europe for e-commerce, noting that mobile payments are also standard here, and “neo-banks” such as Monzo, Revolut, Starling and N26 are well-established.
 In contrast, he argues that insurance is yet to catch up.
 “With our smartphone app, Getsafe will aim to close this gap in the market,” says Wiens.